How To Build A Body You Can Be Proud Of

-It is unhealthy and your mindset has to change before your health journey can truly begin.
+Moving toward body confidence is wrapped up in your mindset and if you are thinking any of these, it has to change before your health journey can truly begin.

 Your wellness and fitness goals should be about finding balance and living your best life physically and mentally.
-When you suffer from depression, a healthy lifestyle will dramatically improve symptoms and help you learn to manage day to day life.
+When you suffer constantly obsess over your body, a healthy lifestyle focused on how you feel will dramatically improve symptoms and help you become truly free.

 HOW TO BUILD A BODY YOU CAN BE PROUD OF

 To build a body you can be proud of, you need to take pride in your body.
 Wherever you are in your fitness journey (even if it's just thinking about starting one), stop to love and appreciate your body.

 The more you stand in the mirror fussing over your "flaws" the more depression you will experience.
 There isn’t a single person out there that is “perfect” and trying to live up to an impossible standard will get you nowhere fast.

 Being body positive is where you have to start.
 Fall in love with your body the way that it is currently, then focus on making it healthier.
 Your body is a temple and recognizing and treating it as such is the baseline of your motivation to a healthy journey.
 This includes regular exercise, healthy eating, and positive affirmations that will help you accept where you are.